 Regular attendance in this course is mandatory.
-Classes will begin exactly on time, and will not end a minute earlier.
-The professor will be in the classroom 10 minutes before class starts, and you are expected to be there on time.
+Classes will begin on time and will utilize the full lecture class time.
+You are expected to be there on time.
 Attendance will be taken promptly at the class start time, and the attendance file will be closed immediately thereafter.
 The professor will not interrupt class to open it again if you come in late.
 Therefore, if you have an emergency and arrive a minute or two later, it is your responsibility to remind the professor after class to mark you present.
 If you do not inform the professor at that time, the absence will not be removed.
-The best way to avoid this issue is to be there right on time.
+The best way to avoid this issue is to be there on time.